UncleJerry/Daily-with-a-fish/README.md

 # Daily-with-a-fish

-A project works on developing an iOS app with functions target at couple communication and setting reminders for memories.
+An iOS app for couple communication, chatting and setting reminders for anniversary.

 ## Aiming of this project

 1. Firstly, practice my Swift language coding and the design skills:

-	The following part has been practiced:
+	The following concepts have been practiced:

 	- Date class
 	- Notification